-- treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions - showing tolerance of and respect for the rights of others - not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and acceptance and understanding of those with different faiths and beliefs - ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.
+- treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions - showing tolerance of and respect for the rights of others - not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.